shimspedy/sengov/content/articles/connecticut-free-government-tablet.md

 ### How Do I Renew My Benefits?

 Renew annually by submitting the renewal form by the due date.
-The California LifeLine Administrator will contact you with instructions.
+The Connecticut LifeLine Administrator will contact you with instructions.